The Secret Garden (2020 film): Plot

 The next day, Mary returns to the garden to find Dickon, who offers to help heal Jemima.
 Mary then brings Colin in his wheelchair for the first time to the same room with his mother's pictures and dresses.
 Both Mary and Dickon hatch a plan to bring Colin to the garden, hoping to heal his immobility, but upon returning, Mrs Medlock confronts Mary for stealing the pearl necklace and she is punished by being signed up for a boarding school.
 Later, confined and locked in her room, Mary finds letters between her mother and aunt in a rocking horse.
 She persuades Colin to read them and the three continue reading letters in the garden.

-A depressed and distracted Lord Craven, while lighting a candle, sets the desk on fire.
+While lighting a candle, a depressed and distracted Mr Craven sets the desk on fire.
 The next morning, Mary, Dickon and Colin are in the garden when they see black smoke coming from the house.
 Colin persuades Mary and Dickon to run to check it out.
-Mary enters the burning house to find Lord Craven frantically looking for his son in the fire.
-She tries in vain to convince him to escape as his son is safe outside, but he resists until the ghost of his wife guides them out safely as the fire brigade arrives.
-An anxious Lord Craven and Mrs Medlock go with Mary and Dickon to Colin in the secret garden.
-Lord Craven gazes in awe at his son's mobility as they rekindle their relationship.
+Mary enters the burning house to find Mr Craven frantically looking for his son in the fire.
+She tries in vain to convince him to escape as his son is safe outside, but he resists until the ghosts of his wife and Mary's mother guides them out safely as the fire brigade arrives.
+An anxious Mr Craven and Mrs Medlock go with Mary and Dickon to Colin in the secret garden.
+Mr Craven gazes in awe at his son's mobility as they rekindle their relationship.

-The film ends with Lord Craven rebuilding the estate and Mary, Dickon and Colin having fun in the secret garden.
+The film ends with Mr Craven rebuilding the estate and Mary, Dickon and Colin having fun in the secret garden.